Welcome

 How can a black hole be bright?
 What on Earth (or rather, not on Earth) is a redshift?
 Find answers to these questions (and more!) on my Research page!

-I am originally from California, and I previously completed degrees and fellowships at UC Irvine, Caltech, and UC Berkeley.
-Zot Zot!
-When I’m not teaching or doing research in galaxy formation, I like to spend time with my kids, watch baseball or soccer/football games, tweet, and take photos (often these activities are combined).
+Originally from California, and I completed my undergraduate degree in Physics at UC Irvine (Zot Zot!), my PhD in Astrophysics at Caltech, and a Miller Postdoctoral Felowship at UC Berkeley before moving to F&M. When I’m not teaching or doing research in galaxy formation, I like to spend time with my kids, watch baseball or soccer/football games, ~~tweet~ skeet(?), and take photos.